beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 apply a number of kitchen implements and ingredients and an oven to it, pretty soon you have some cookies.

-Of course, in that case _you_ have to do the work.
+Of course, in that case, _you_ have to do the work.
 With programming, the computer does the work for you.
 But you have to write down the recipe.

 The recipe _is_ the program.
 Programming is the act of writing down that